 You will also get to climb Gokyo Ri (5357m/17571 ft).
 The tremendous Himalayan vista of Mt.Everest, Mt.
 Cho Oyu, Lhotse, Makalu, and other peaks from the top of the Gokyo Ri is another highlight of this trek.
 The dramatic panoramic view of the gigantic ice ridge between Cho Oyu and Gyachung Kang (7922m/25984ft) is simply breathtaking.

-Highlights of The Gokyo Lake Trek
+Highlights of the 13 Days Gokyo Lake Trekking Itinerary

 - Spectacular view of the mountain vista including mt Everest, Thamserku.
 Cho Oyu.
 Lhotse, Nuptse, among others